-9. The Committee of Experts considered item 4 of its agenda at its 2nd meeting, held on 3 August 2016.
-It had before it the report of the working group on the global geodetic reference frame.\ The Co-Chair of the working group made an introductory statement.
+9. The Committee of Experts considered item 4 of its agenda at its 2nd meeting, on 3 August.
+It had before it the report by the working group on the global geodetic reference frame.
+The Co-Chair of the working group made an introductory statement.